 (a) Purpose.
-(1) This part establishes uniform administrative requirements, cost principles, and audit requirements for Federal awards to non-Federal entities, as described in § 200.101.
-Federal awarding agencies must not impose additional or inconsistent requirements, except as provided in §§ 200.102 and 200.211, or unless specifically required by Federal statute, regulation, or Executive order.
+(1) This part establishes uniform administrative requirements, cost principles, and audit requirements for Federal awards.
+Federal agencies must not impose additional requirements except as allowed in §§ 200.102, 200.211, or unless specifically required by Federal statute, regulation, or Executive order.

-(2) This part provides the basis for a systematic and periodic collection and uniform submission by Federal agencies of information on all Federal financial assistance programs to the Office of Management and Budget (OMB).
+(2) This part provides Federal agencies with the policy for collecting and submitting information on all Federal financial assistance programs to the Office of Management and Budget (OMB) and communicating this information to the public.
 It also establishes Federal policies related to the delivery of this information to the public, including through the use of electronic media.
-It prescribes the manner in which General Services Administration (GSA), OMB, and Federal agencies that administer Federal financial assistance programs are to carry out their statutory responsibilities under the Federal Program Information Act (31 U.S.C.
-6101–6106).
+It also sets forth how the General Services Administration (GSA), OMB, and Federal agencies implement the Federal Program Information Act (31 U.S.C.
+6101-6106).

 (b) Administrative requirements.
-Subparts B through D of this part set forth the uniform administrative requirements for grant and cooperative agreements, including the requirements for Federal awarding agency management of Federal grant programs before the Federal award has been made, and the requirements Federal awarding agencies may impose on non-Federal entities in the Federal award.
+Subparts B through D set forth the uniform administrative requirements for Federal financial assistance.
+This includes establishing requirements for Federal agencies management of Federal financial assistance programs before a Federal award is made, and requirements that Federal agencies may impose on recipients and subrecipients throughout the lifecycle of a Federal award.

 (c) Cost principles.
-Subpart E of this part establishes principles for determining the allowable costs incurred by non-Federal entities under Federal awards.
-The principles are for the purpose of cost determination and are not intended to identify the circumstances or dictate the extent of Federal Government participation in the financing of a particular program or project.
-The principles are designed to provide that Federal awards bear their fair share of cost recognized under these principles except where restricted or prohibited by statute.
+Subpart E establishes principles for determining allowable costs incurred by recipients and subrecipients under Federal awards.
+These principles are for the purpose of cost determination.
+They do not address the circumstances nor dictate the extent of Federal Government funding of a particular program or project.

 (d) Single Audit Requirements and Audit Follow-up.
-Subpart F of this part is issued pursuant to the Single Audit Act Amendments of 1996, (31 U.S.C.
-7501–7507).
-It sets forth standards for obtaining consistency and uniformity among Federal agencies for the audit of non-Federal entities expending Federal awards.
-These provisions also provide the policies and procedures for Federal awarding agencies and pass-through entities when using the results of these audits.
+Subpart F is issued pursuant to the Single Audit Act Amendments of 1996 (31 U.S.C.
+7501-7507).
+Subpart F sets forth the standards for achieving consistency and uniformity among Federal agencies for the audit of non-Federal entities expending Federal awards.
+Subpart F also provides the policies and procedures for Federal agencies or pass-through entities when using the results of these audits.

-(e) Guidance on challenges and prizes.
-For OMB guidance to Federal awarding agencies on challenges and prizes, please see memo M–10–11 Guidance on the Use of Challenges and Prizes to Promote Open Government, issued March 8, 2010, or its successor.

 § 200.101 Applicability.

 (a) General applicability to Federal agencies.
-(1) The requirements established in this part apply to Federal agencies that make Federal awards to non-Federal entities.
-These requirements are applicable to all costs related to Federal awards.
+(1) Subparts A through F apply to Federal agencies that make Federal awards to non-Federal entities.
+As provided in paragraph (a)(2), subparts A through E may also apply to Federal agencies that make Federal awards to other entities.

-(2) Federal awarding agencies may apply subparts A through E of this part to Federal agencies, for-profit entities, foreign public entities, or foreign organizations, except where the Federal awarding agency determines that the application of these subparts would be inconsistent with the international responsibilities of the United States or the statutes or regulations of a foreign government.

-(b) Applicability to different types of Federal awards.
+(2) Federal agencies must apply subparts A though F of this part to non-Federal entities unless a particular section of this part or Federal statute provides otherwise.
+Federal agencies may apply subparts A through E of this part to Federal agencies, for-profit organizations, foreign public entities, or foreign organizations as permitted in agency regulations or program statutes, except when a Federal agency determines that the application of these subparts would be inconsistent with the international responsibilities of the United States or the laws of a foreign government.
+Subpart F only applies to non-Federal entities as defined in the Single Audit Act Amendments of 1996 (31 U.S.C.
+7501-7507).
+Federal agencies should apply the requirements to all recipients in a consistent and equitable manner to the extent permitted within applicable statutes, regulations, and policies.

-(1) Throughout this part when the word “must” is used it indicates a requirement.
-Whereas, use of the word “should” or “may” indicates a best practice or recommended approach rather than a requirement and permits discretion.
+(3) Throughout subparts A through F, the word “must” indicates a requirement.
+The words “should” or “may” indicate a recommended approach and permit discretion.